|Partner Institution/Organization Homepage:||Click to visit|

-While studying at Queen Mary, Princeton students typically live on-campus.
+While studying at Queen Mary University of London, Princeton students typically live on-campus.
 For more information including the housing application, please visit the accommodation page on Queen Mary’s website.

 Get involved in the student community by joining a society or sports club.
 Find out about all the opportunities available to study abroad students by visiting the campus life page on Queen Mary’s website.